Azure/data-product-analytics/README.md

 - A **Data Landing Zone** deployed.
 For more information, check the [Data Landing Zone](https://github.com/Azure/data-landing-zone) repo.
 - A resource group within an Azure subscription
 - [User Access Administrator](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles#user-access-administrator) or [Owner](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles#owner) access to a resource group to be able to create a service principal and role assignments for it.
 - Access to a subnet with `privateEndpointNetworkPolicies` and `privateLinkServiceNetworkPolicies` set to disabled.
-The Data Landing Zone deployment already creates a few subnets with this configuration.
+The Data Landing Zone deployment already creates a few subnets with this configuration (subnets with suffix `-privatelink-subnet`).
 - For deployment, please choose one of the below **Supported Regions** list.

 #### **Supported Regions:**